TwiztedDesign/vff/docs/README.md

 While adding templates and properties can be easily done in the HTML, for a more complex control over your content is recommended to add the templates and their properties via JavaScript.

 ## Publish your content
 In order to use your newly created overlay, you need to host it in a publicly available accessible location, for example Netlify.
-Once you project has been published, you can add it as an overlay by pusing the url of your project to the "Overlay" filed of you project.
+Once you project has been published, you can add it as an overlay by pasting the url of your project to the "Overlay" filed of you project.
 Here is the full basic core:
 ```html
 <html>